kovacicmichael/SpaceTrivia/README.md

 # Welcome to SpaceTrivia
-SpaceTrivia is a static space trivia game using HTML, CSS, and Javascript.
+SpaceTrivia is a static trivia game using HTML, CSS, and Javascript.

 ***